eheyne/user-management/tutorial.md

   window.onload = init;
 ```

-The first function `init` will create an object called `JST` and put it on the `window` object.
-Notice that the object is built by using a key with the same name as the template and the value will be the pre-compiled template source.
+The first function `init` will create an object called `JST` and put it on the global, `window` object.
+Notice that the object is built by using a key (`'user-list'`) with the same name as the template and the value will be the pre-compiled template source.

 The second function `createTemplate` takes the name of the template along with the model.
-This function looks into the array, `JST`,  that was created in the `init` function and pulls out the appropriate template function source code that was stored there.
+This function looks into the object, `JST`,  that was created in the `init` function and pulls out the appropriate template function source code that was stored there.
 It will then execute the function passing in the model and return the resulting HTML.
-A call to this function will replace the call to Underscores template function inside of our backbone view.
+A call to this function will replace the call to Underscore's template function inside of our backbone view.
 The new view code will look like this:

 ```javascript
   var template = createTemplate('user-list', {users: users.models});
   this.$el.html(template);
 ```

+__Note:__ The example code shows the use of `this`.
+Depending on the context of the code you may need to replace `this` with `that`.

-This code is very similar to the actual call to underscores `template` function differing only in the first argument where we only need to pass the name of the template that we want to load.
+This code is very similar to the actual call to Underscore's template function differing only in the first argument where we only need to pass the name of the template that we want to load.
 Also notice after the two functions definitions we call `window.onload = init;` so that on the window load event we call our new init function.
 This is a way to pre-compile the templates before they are needed in the views.
 This however does still compile them when the application is run.
 It just does it on application start rather than while navigating through the app.

+If you have not already done so, replace all occurrences of the call to Underscore's template (`_.template`) with our new createTemplate function.
+Be mindful of the use of `this` or `that` in the setting of the html on the DOM object in the corresponding line of code.

-To test our application we will use another `Node.js` module called `http-server` to bring up a local webserver and host our page.
+To test our application we will use a Node.js module called [http-server](https://www.npmjs.org/package/http-server) to bring up a local webserver and host our page.
 To install this locally use this command:

 ```shell
   npm install -g http-server
 ```

-or
+or if you are on a Mac and get an `EACCES` error.

 ```shell
   sudo npm install -g http-server
 ```

-if you are on a Mac and get an `EACCES` error.

-Now in the path where the project step is, run the command:
+Now in the workspace folder where you changed the code, run the command:

 ```shell
 http-server